 Baptism and the Lord’s Supper

-We practice covenant baptism into the name of the Father, the Son and the Holy Spirit; [c] to show forth the promise and symbol of the finished work of Christ.
-The CRC employs infant baptism (for children of believing parents only) as well as believer’s baptism.
+We practice believer’s baptism by immersion into the name of the Father, the Son and the Holy Spirit to those who have accepted Jesus Christ as their personal Lord and Savior.
+This shows forth the promise and symbol of the finished work of Christ.
+Buried in the likeness of His death, raised in the likeness of His resurrection.

 ARTICLE XVI